 Even if you only have fifty or a hundred contacts on the list, that’s still fifty to a hundred targeted individuals who are already interested in what you’re offering.
 Give them the right incentive at the right time, and it’s a sale.

 Finding the right promotions to offer can be tricky – especially once that contact list gets up into the tens of thousands.
 For this reason, it can be helpful to design your content and lead magnets in a fashion which allows you to segment your email list based on:

-- Which elements of your niche the user is most interested in
+- Which elements of your niche the contact is most interested in

-- Which section of the buying process the user is in
+- Which phase of the buying process the contact is in

 This segmentation can help you to better target your contacts, helping you to more efficiently turn your efforts into revenue.

 Pro-Tip: You will want to utilize email verification services (such as Mautic, Never Bounce, or Bulk Mail Checker) at least periodically, to ensure that the contacts in your list are ‘active’.
 If somebody enters a dud email address or if a legitimate contact expires, such as a business email being scrubbed when the employee leaves, these will count as “bounces”.
 A high bounce rate will cause your domain or IP to register as spam for various email services.
 This would result in your emails failing to reach the intended audience as spam filters catch and sort them into the spam bin.

 As a bonus, these email lists can also be used to bolster other elements of your digital marketing strategy.
 For instance, automated emails can be used to help provide extra support to your reputation management efforts by requesting reviews on the platforms relevant to your business.

 5 – Influencer Marketing